ircv3/ircv3.github.io/_irc/index.md

 To fully understand IRCv3, please read the core IRC protocol specifications followed by the IRCv3 specifications.

-Initially these specifications were released as a versioned distribution, but these days each specification is released when it is stable and has been widely tested.
+These specifications are released when they are stable and have been widely tested.
+In the past, the WG released specifications as versioned bundles (IRCv3.1, IRCv3.2), but we no longer do this.

 Errata updates may be submitted for our specifications.
 To do so, simply see our [contribution](https://github.com/ircv3/ircv3-specifications/blob/master/CONTRIBUTING.md)